nextflow-io/nextflow/docs/vscode.md

 }
 ```

-The strict config syntax does not support functions, and only allows statements like variables and if statements within closures.
+The strict config syntax does not support functions, and only allows statements (e.g., variables and if statements) within closures.
 You can achieve the same dynamic configuration by using a dynamic include:

 ```groovy
 includeConfig ({